 Does PVD coating add substantial costs to my product?

 A common misconception with a physical vapor deposition (PVD) finish is that PVD coating costs are high and will add substantial cost to a manufactured part.
-While having a small volume of parts coated by a coating service vendor can be expensive, coating cost per part can drop drastically when you purchase PVD equipment and bring the process in-house.
+While having a small volume of parts coated by a by a PVD service vendor can be expensive, coating cost per part can drop drastically when you purchase PVD equipment and bring the process in-house.
 VaporTech® manufactures PVD batch coating systems that are capable of quickly coating both small or large volumes of parts.
 Depending on the part dimensions, our larger coating systems, such as the new VT-3000i™, can coat hundreds of parts in one batch.
-For decorative PVD applications on consumer products, this means coating costs can often be measured in cents, not dollars.
+For decorative PVD applications on consumer products, this means PVD coating costs can often be measured in cents, not dollars.

 What types of parts can I coat?